sonic-net/DASH/documentation/general/design/sdn-packet-flow-transforms.md

 ## Packet transforms

-The following sections desribe the transformations that a packet undergoes when moving from source to destination.
-These transformations are specific for each scenario.
+This section describes the packet transformations that are specific for each scenario.
-Notice that after rule processing is complete and transforms are identified, the corresponding flow is created in the flow table.
+After rule processing is complete and transforms are identified, the corresponding flow is created in the flow table.

 ### VM to VM (in VNET) communication